WordPress/gutenberg/docs/attribute-matchers.md

-# Attribute Matchers
+# Attribute Sources

-Attribute matchers are used to define the strategy by which block attribute values are extracted from saved post content.
+Attribute sources are used to define the strategy by which block attribute values are extracted from saved post content.
 They provide a mechanism to map from the saved markup to a JavaScript representation of a block.

-Each matcher accepts an optional selector as the first argument.
-If a selector is specified, the matcher behavior will be run against the corresponding element(s) contained within the block.
+Each source accepts an optional selector as the first argument.
+If a selector is specified, the source behavior will be run against the corresponding element(s) contained within the block.
 Otherwise it will be run against the block's root node.

-Under the hood, attribute matchers are a superset of functionality provided by [hpq](https://github.com/aduth/hpq), a small library used to parse and query HTML markup into an object shape.
-In an object of attributes matchers, you can name the keys as you see fit.
-The resulting object will assign as a value to each key the result of its attribute matcher.
+Under the hood, attribute sources are a superset of functionality provided by [hpq](https://github.com/aduth/hpq), a small library used to parse and query HTML markup into an object shape.
+In an object of attributes sources, you can name the keys as you see fit.
+The resulting object will assign as a value to each key the result of its attribute source.

-## Common Matchers
+## Common Sources

 ### `attr`